mchmarny/git-ops/README.md

 az aks get-credentials --name demo --file sa.json
 ```

-next, create GitHub secret (named `KUBECONFIG`) with the content of that file on the repo where the action will run.
+next, create GitHub secret (named `KUBE_CONFIG`) with the content of that file on the repo where the action will run.

 That concludes the setup.
 You can navigate to the top of this readme and run the [demo](#demo).